iambrj/notes/logic-programming-foundations.md

      assignment of the n-ary function symbol f, then f'(t1',...,tn') ∈ D is the term assignment of f(t1,...,tn).
-- If J is a pre-interpretation of a first order language L, V a variable assignment wrt J, and A an atom say p(t1...tn) and d1...dn wrt are the term assignments of t1...tn.
+- If J is a pre-interpretation of a first order language L, V a variable assignment wrt J, and A an atom say p(t1...tn) and d1...dn are the term assignments of t1...tn.
 A_{J, V} = p(d1...dn) is called the J-instance of A wrt V.
 - If I is an interpretation with domain D of a first order language L and let V